 Between 50 and 75 litres with quality harness.
 When full, your pack should weigh between 10 and 15kg.
 If it is more than 15kg, it means you will carry some stuff that you will not use during the walk.
 It is important for your comfort and wellbeing to keep the weight as low as possible.
 Food bags will weigh from 2 to 3kg so your pack should not exceed 12 kg before I give you the food bags

 The daypack will be used to carry a pair of sandals, a lunch, a bottle of water, a torch sometimes and small personal gear.
 It should be light and simple.

-There is now plenty of single 1kg tents on the market.
+There are now plenty of single 1kg tents on the market.
 I strongly advise you to take the fly.
 Even if the chance of rain is very unlikely during the dry season, it remains a possibility.

 – Sleeping bag